pyvel26/My-Github/README.md

 <!-- TODO: Add last video link -->

 - 🔭 I’m currently working on a couple interesting **Python** projects
-- :computer:Lately I've traveled over to Big Data and use Spark (PySpark) alot
+- :computer: I'm working on an Azure Synapse Project.
+I want to work with all cloud providers
-- 🤔 I’m currently looking for a Data Analyst role.
+- 🤔 I’m currently looking for a Data Engineer role.
 - 📫 How to reach me: Estervellebennett@gmail.com.
 - 😄 Pronouns: he, him
 - ⚡ Fun fact: I've recorded music and  love watching horror movies.